 Values and principles

-We believe that good design helps government better serve the public.
+We believe good design helps government better serve the public.
 18F UX designers join cross-functional teams to improve interactions between government agencies and the people they serve.
 Together, we’re helping build a 21st century government that works for all.

 Our approach is fundamentally collaborative.
 This document exists to help our cross-functional teams and our agency partners better collaborate through a shared understanding of the values and principles that guide 18F UX designers.